ochlupin/react-using-callbacks-to-pass-information-lab-nyc-web-100818/README.md

 way_ for `Cell` to know about the currently selected color.
 To do this, we will have the parent component, `Matrix`, keep track of the current selected color.

-Because passing information between children components is taboo in React, (i.e. passing information between `ColorSelector` and a `Cell`), we need to make sure that the following is implemented:
+**Because passing information between children components is taboo in React**, (i.e. passing information between `ColorSelector` and a `Cell`), we need to make sure that the following is implemented:

-- `ColorSelector` has a way to set some 'selected color' in `Matrix` when a user selects a color
+- **`ColorSelector` has a way to set some 'selected color' in `Matrix` when a user selects a color**
-- `Cell` has a way to know what the current selected color is when it is clicked
+- **`Cell` has a way to know what the current selected color is when it is clicked**
+- In other words, we need our sibling components to have the same data available to them at the same moment in time -

 Using callbacks, we can do both of these things pretty easily!

 ## Deliverables

 #### `Matrix`

 - provide a way for `Matrix` to keep track of the selected color (think state!)
 - write a method that takes in a single argument of a hex color string (i.e.
   '#fff') and sets the selected color to that
 - consider what should be done with that method once it is written.
 Who needs it?
   How can we get it to them?
 Use the skills you already have with React to solve this

 #### `ColorSelector`

 - update `makeColorSwatches` to provide the `<div>`s it is rendering with _some way_ to fire off that method we wrote for Matrix (hint: consider using an event listener and controlling the argument when an event handler is fired)

 #### `Cell`

 - find a way to access the currently selected color from `Matrix`'s state _without_ passing the value explicitly as a prop.
 (Consider passing a method from `Matrix` to `Cell` instead.
 You will want to create an additional method in Matrix to do this.)
 - implement a `handleClick` method that that updates the `Cell`'s state with the current selected color

 #### Once Finished